bignosethethird/Technical-Architecture-Notes/Architecture Policies.md

 _Implications:_ The solution architecture must use multiple layers of security where appropriate, and this needs to be documented and agreed to be either be sufficient or not, or excessive.
 ### 	Reference architecture, patterns and standards
 The solution architecture must re¬use existing security infrastructure and patterns and comply with standards and support the requirements that arrise from the data classification policy.
 Where no appropriate existing standard exists, a new standard must be defined that includes the necessary security protections and is reviewed for compliance with information security policies.
 _Rationale:_ Re¬use can shorten implementation times, reduce the technical and user¬journey complexity, reduce initial and ongoing costs, and deliver consistent, high levels of security and minimal customer disruption to new solutions with minimal effort.
-Tactical solutions are by their nature not secure or cost effective and weakens [company]'s overall security position.
+Tactical solutions are by their nature not secure or cost effective and weakens SuccessionWealth's overall security position.
 _Implications:_ Solution architectures must re¬use existing appropriate security infrastructure (e.g. vulnerability scanning, security incident and event management, web application firewalls, intrusion detection, etc.) and patterns.
 Where patterns and standards do not exist, new ones must be defined and approved to ensure future compliance.
 Non¬compliance must be clearly identified in solution architecture documentation and agreed with by the EA.
 ### 	Data Classification and Protection
-All data held on [company]¬managed systems must be classified according to [company]'s Data Classification Policy.
+All data held on SuccessionWealth¬managed systems must be classified according to SuccessionWealth's Data Classification Policy.
 This determines how the data is stored, transferred, managed and protected.
 Data must be protected according to its content and value.
 It is imprudent to expend unnecessary effort on protecting a data asset where the effort is not commensurate with the value of it, or does not need to be protected to such a degree based on its Data Classification.
 _Rationale:_ Protecting data costs money.
 By understanding the data classification and assessing the impact of a data breach, an appropriate security approach can be selected to protect the data.
 _Implications:_ Solution architecture must document all data repositories and data flows.
 This must include a business function of the data, what fields are present, volumetrics, sensitivity, type of data, in¬transit encryption, data ownership and Data Classification.
 ### 	Know our risks
 Solution architectures must be risk assessed against the threats, vulnerabilities and impacts that the system is perceived to have.
 The impact of losing availability, integrity or confidentiality of data must be understood.
 This assessment must be continued once a solution is operational in order to continually evaluate and mitigate against new threats and vulnerabilities.
-_Rationale:_ We need to take a risk based approach to understand emerging security threats and the risk of potential impact to [company].
-This will maintain the risk profile to a level acceptable to [company].
+_Rationale:_ We need to take a risk based approach to understand emerging security threats and the risk of potential impact to SuccessionWealth.
+This will maintain the risk profile to a level acceptable to SuccessionWealth.
 _Implications:_ Solution architectures must be risk assessed against all possible threats, weaknesses and impacts.
 We must understand how a breach of confidentiality, integrity, or availability can happen and what the impact would be.
 ### 	Data accessibility drives segregation model
 Data with similar security or accessibility requirements must share the same security zones.
 Segregation models must be respected, e.g. network segregation and tiers.
 All network zones must be classified by trust according to the trust standard and controls must exist at these boundaries to provide segregation and reduce the identified risks.
 _Rationale:_ This policy reduces the number of security solutions required but maintains the correct level of security for each set of data.
 Segregation models are core to regulatory compliance schemes such as PCI¬DSS.
 They also prevent inappropriate access to systems and data.
-Failure to appropriately segregate networks, environments or solutions may lead to inappropriate access to customer data, weaken security and lower customer confidence in [company].
+Failure to appropriately segregate networks, environments or solutions may lead to inappropriate access to customer data, weaken security and lower customer confidence in SuccessionWealth.
 Our inability to comply with regulations such as PCI¬DSS and the Data Protection Act will lead to fines and reputational damage.
 _Implications:_ Solutions must be architected to ensure that data with similar security or accessibility requirements share the same security zones.
 All network zones must be classified by trust (trusted, semi¬trusted, un¬trusted, restricted) according to the trust standard and controls must exist at these boundaries to provide segregation and reduce the identified risks.
 ### 	Access¬ authentication & authorisation
 Authentication must be done against the Group's directory solution.
 Authorisation must be done against groups in the Group's directory solution.